 In 2016, Starbucks invited customers to submit their own designs and post them to Instagram using the hashtag #redcup.
 The company chose a total of 13 different cup designs, submitted by customers in the United States, Canada, Dubai, South Korea and other countries.

 A green “unity” cup, which was also controversial, proceeded the 2016 #redcup campaign.
-Nonetheless, with its holiday cups, Starbucks creatively used social media to engage customers and drive media attention, according to Katie Kern of Media Frenzy Global, a technology marketing communications agency.
+Nonetheless, with its holiday cups, Starbucks creatively used social media to engage customers and drive media attention.